 How often do you update?

-The Undead Report usually posts a new article every week, though especially newsworthy events may bring about a more rapid post schedule.
+The Undead Report usually posts a new article about every week, though especially newsworthy events may bring about a more rapid post schedule.

 What can I do to help?